SimonMeersschaut/paint-bot/README.md

 $ mkdocs serve
 ```

-or you could take a look at the website served by github in this repo.
+or you could take a look at the <a href="https://simonmeersschaut.github.io/paint-bot/">Documentation website</a>.

 ## License